-Solution Osmoflo won the contract to design and build a 1.5ML/d sea water reverse osmosis desalination plant.
+Solution Osmoflo won the contract to design and build a 1.5ML/d sea water reverse osmosis desalination water treatment plant.
 Pre-treatment in the form of multimedia filtration removes impurities from the sea water prior to its entry into the reverse osmosis system.
 A highly efficient Pressure Exchange energy recovery system minimises electricity consumption.
 Reject water containing salts is diffused back into the ocean and is readily dispersed by prevailing currents.
 Treated water is of drinking water quality and is used for irrigation and as a supplement to catchment water.
 Remote monitoring and control from Australia using Osmoflo's proprietary PlantConnect management system optimises plant performance and minimises on-site maintenance.

 Result The climate independant, new water supply produced by the desalination plant more than covers the needs of the Hong Kong Jockey Club at Kau Sai Chau Island.